felipefischel/cloudflare-enterprise-usage-dashboard/README.md

 After deployment, wrangler will output your Worker URL (e.g., `https://your-worker.your-subdomain.workers.dev`)

+### 5. (Optional) Enable Cloudflare Access

+To limit access to your Worker to specific users or groups, you can enable Cloudflare Access:

+1. In the [Cloudflare dashboard](https://dash.cloudflare.com), go to **Workers & Pages**
+2. Select your Worker from the Overview
+3. Go to **Settings → Domains & Routes**
+4. For `workers.dev` or Preview URLs, click **Enable Cloudflare Access**
+5. (Optional) Click **Manage Cloudflare Access** to configure authorized email addresses

+Access allows you to restrict access to yourself, your teammates, your organization, or anyone else you specify in your Access policy.
+Learn more about [Access policies](https://developers.cloudflare.com/cloudflare-one/policies/access/).

 ## Configuration

 After deployment, access your dashboard using the link provided by wrangler and configure the following: